Singulink/HttpCheckDnsServer/README.md

 This is a DNS server implementation intended to assist with spam filtering by testing if email domains have a website.

-The service is currently under development and experimentally hosted at `httpcheck.singulink.com`.
+The service is currently under development and experimentally hosted by [Singulink](http://www.singulink.com) at `httpcheck.singulink.com`.
 It is freely available for your consumption and can be used to test "from" email address domains via SpamAssassin by adding the following lines to your local.cf file:

 ```
 askdns AUTHOR_IN_HTTPCHECK  _AUTHORDOMAIN_.httpcheck.singulink.com A 1